 The World Cup regattas were single competitions which meant that doubling up between some events was practical.
 The opposition was better but still somewhat variable.

 Hugh Matheson wrote in The Guardian, “Cath Bishop and Dot Blackie picked up where they left off in Duisburg, beating new American and Danish pairs.
 An hour and a half later they were pulled into the eight to provide a power boost that was missing three weeks ago.”
-Rachel and Libby lost their seats in the eight as a result, and Suzie Ellis took back over in the cox’s seat.
+This makes it sound like it was an on-the-day decision, which it wasn’t.
+They replaced Rachel and Libby; another change was that Suzie Ellis, who had coxed the eight for the previous three years, came back.
 The crew finished fourth out of four, 1.96 seconds off bronze and 5.99 seconds behind the winners.